Register to get access to free programming courses with interactive exercises

 • sass

-and search for the most popular package.
-Why is this the most popular one?
-Most likely, these packages have detailed documentation and the major critical bugs have been fixed.
-It's also important to keep track of when the package was last updated.
-Yes, there are packages that work fine and don't need to be updated, but they're the exception rather than the rule.
-Frequent updates often show that developers are watching for feedback and fixing critical issues.
+Then we search for the most popular package.
+Why is it the most popular?
+Most likely, the developers of these packages wrote detailed documentation and fixed the most critical bugs.
+It's also essential to track when the package was last updated.
+Some packages work fine and don't need to be updated, but they are the exception rather than the rule.
+Often, frequent updates indicate that the developers are listening to feedback and fixing critical issues:

 Search for a package at npmjs.com

-Note that: in addition to the plugin for Gulp most cases require an interpreter/compiler as well.
-For example, to process SASS, not only do you need a special package for Gulp, but also a SASS package
+In most cases, you will need an interpreter or compiler in addition to the Gulp plugin.
+For example, to process SASS, not only do you need a special package for Gulp, but also a SASS package.

 Sass

-To handle files created with the SASS preprocessor, wei have a package called gulp-sass.
-This is a popular package that's updated along with updates to the preprocessor itself.
+To handle files created with the SASS preprocessor, we have a package called gulp-sass.
+It is a popular package updated along with updates to the preprocessor itself.
 To use it, you need to install two packages:

 • sass — the main SASS compiler